How to Buy X (Twitter) Stock in 2025

-After being listed for nine years on the NYSE (under the ticker symbol TWTR), the acquisition once again made Twitter a private company.*
+After being listed for nine years on the NYSE (under the ticker symbol TWTR), Elon Musk took Twitter private for $44 billion in April 2022.

 Can you buy X (Twitter) stock?

-X (Twitter) is not a public company, so there's no way to buy its stock in your traditional brokerage account.
+X (Twitter) is a private company which, as of March 2025, is fully owned by xAI. xAI is also a private company, so there's no way to buy its stock in your traditional brokerage account.

 Hiive is an investment marketplace where accredited investors can buy shares of private companies from existing shareholders.